Posts Tagged ‘Alternative History’

 “Laters.”
 George then walked away.

 Victoria watched George exit the eating area, carving out a path among the crowd wherever he went.
-“He was… interesting.”
+“He was… interesting.” she said.

 “Yeah, that’s one way of putting it.”
-Dan said, to which they both giggled.
+Dan replied, to which they both giggled.
 Watching his friend from film school walk away, he said “He’s got an ego the size of Montana, but he was SUPER talented.
 If he ever got the ball rolling, he could make some kickass films.”

 Bethlehem, 1989